About

 “ Colour and therapy perform hand in hand, I’m very particular with my colour rendering, often to the frustration of others [laughs].
 It’s important for collectors to feel the emotions connected with colour. “

-“ I was seeking a place free from triggers; a place to escape my reality.
+“ I was seeking a place to escape to.
 Largely I would find myself outdoors, in the bush or on the beach at sunrise and set.
-What I was seeing was so peaceful but empowering, I wanted to bring the feeling home with me.
-Ultimately, I manifested a kind of synthetic safety in my prints, it was a natural progression to bring my therapy to the public. “
+What I was seeing was so relaxing but empowering, I wanted to bring the feeling home with me.
+Ultimately, I achieved that, I found peace in the midst of my prints.
+It was a natural progression to bring them to the public. “

 A lifelong love for a multitude of creative arts saw Jacqueline hone her skills with Ultimo TAFE, University of Sydney, FBI Fashion College, NIDA and Canon Collective.

-If you'd like to say "G’day" you'll find Jacqueline in her purple puffer embracing untamed landscapes in Australia’s National Parks, wandering the pristine beaches of NSW’s Central Coast and beyond.
-If you’re lucky, you might spy Jacqueline with her camera upside down.
+If you'd like to say "G’day" you'll find Jacqueline in her purple puffer embracing landscapes in Australia’s National Parks, wandering the pristine beaches of NSW’s Central Coast and beyond.
+If you’re lucky, you might spy Jacqueline capturing a special shot with her camera upside down.

 “ Acres of love and appreciation to my incredible collectors, see you out there “ - JL